 What to do Before Moving Your Gun Safe

-- Make sure the door is closed and locked to prevent it from opening
+- Please make sure the door is closed and locked to prevent it from opening.

-- Plan the route you’ll take from your home or apartment to the moving truck and make sure it’s free from obstructions
+- Plan the route you’ll take from your home or apartment to the moving truck, and make sure the surrounding area is free from obstructions.

-- Make sure interior and exterior stairs will support the weight of the dolly and safe – keep an eye out for cracked, dry rotted, or termite ravaged wood.
+- Make sure interior and exterior stairs will support the weight of the dolly and are safe – keep an eye out for cracked, dry-rotted, or termite-ravaged wood.

-- Borrow, rent or buy a heavy-duty appliance dolly (preferably with a built-in strap and ratchet) capable of carrying your gun safe
+- Borrow, rent, or buy a heavy-duty appliance dolly (preferably with built-in ratchet straps) capable of carrying your gun safe.

 Finally…It’s Time to Move Your Gun Safe

-Now, cover the safe with quilted moving blankets and secure them with tape, rubber bands or shrink wrap.
+Cover the safe — and other valuables during moving — with quilted moving blankets and secure them with tape, rubber bands or shrink wrap.